jedcrandall/jedcrandall.github.com/courses/cse536spring2024/syllabus.md

 I encourage you to send me an email when you miss class.
 Do not send Canvas messages because I have no way to save them.
 You can simply say "I missed class for personal reasons", or you can give me a reason.
+Please do not feel compelled to give me personal details.
 I won't judge whether the absence is excusable or not, but if you need an incomplete, more forgiven absences for grading purposes, or some other accomodation the paper trail of emails could be helpful.
 I am unlikely to accomodate extended absences, incomplete grades, etc. without the Dean of Students office or SCAI advisement being involved, so make sure you reach out to them when you run into life difficulties that will affect your attendance and performance in this class (or any classes).

 Note that absences that fall under policies ACD 304-04, ACD 304-02, or ACD 304-11 won't count against your grade or take away from the three forgiven